etendosoftware/docs/docs/products/etendo-classic/optional-features/bundles/etendobi-extensions/etendo-bi-connector.md

 If no records in the **Logs window** were created after the execution of the script, it is possible that the error occurred on the **synchronization** of the files with the server.
 The user is able to check this by looking at the **rsync log files** created in the **filesystem**.

 !!! info
-    To do that, visit the [Technical Documentation](https://docs/en/technical-documentation/bundles/etendo-bi-bundle)
+    To do that, visit the [Etendo BI Bundle developer guide](/docs/developer-guide/etendo-classic/bundles/etendo-bi-bundle).